-508-842-0539 | www.ProvoWealth.com
+T: (508) 842-0539 | F: (508) 842-0571 | www.ProvoWealth.com

-©DMI MARKETING, INC. | PROVO-7BeneficiaryMistakes\SC1910-1878
+PROVO_7mistakes_SC2004-2225 ©2023 DMI

-Securities offered through Securities America, Inc. Member FINRA/SIPC.
-Advisory services offered through Provo Wealth Management Group.

-Securities America is not affiliated with any other named entity.
+Securities offered through Cetera Financial Specialists LLC, member FINRA/SIPC.
+Advisory services offered through The Patriot Financial Group, LLC, a registered investment advisor DBA Provo Wealth Management Group.
+Cetera is under separate ownership from any other named entity.
 All scenarios in this document are hypothetical and do not involve actual clients.
 This document is not intended to provide tax, legal, investment, or accounting advice.
 Please consult a qualified professional in regards to a specific situation.
 We are a financial services firm helping our clients prepare for retirement through the use of insurance and annuities.
 We do not offer tax, legal or investment advice.